6 Bossa Nova Chord Progressions You Need to Know!

 • Bossa Nova guitar patterns

-• And six Bossa Nova chord progressions you need to know!
+• And six must-know Bossa Nova chord progressions!

 But, before we get started with Bossa Nova chord progressions and the history of the genre…

 Improve in 30 Days or Less.
-Find out how!
+Join the Inner Circle!

 Bossa Nova Music: A (Brief) History